UKirsche/humhub-docs/developer/javascript-index.md

 ### Publish a Module Asset

 Your script files should reside within the `resources/js` folder of your humhub module and should ideally be appended at the bottom of the document.

 In order to add a Javascript module file to your view, you should use a [Asset Bundle](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html) class residing within the `assets` directory of your module.
 By setting `public $jsOptions = ['position' => \yii\web\View::POS_END];`, your assets will be appended to the end of the document body.
 This will assure all core modules are already registered.

+Be careful though, when you want to edit your files in `resources/js`.
+All asset files are bundled and then copiedto the `@webroot`-folder of your application, when they register in the view for the first time (see below).
+In order to be able the edit them in your module folder you have to force the `AssetManager` of yii to copy the assets all the time to the `@webroot`-folder.
+This is done with `$publishOptions ` member in the AssetBundle class as shown below.

 ```php